No Second Thoughts

-They stilled themselves, not understanding, but sensing that the old woman’s presence meant something critical.
+They stilled themselves, not understanding, but sensing that the old woman’s presence meant something crucial.
 Edging closer, Violet looked beyond the two as she reached around an embraced couple to inch the girls to her side.
 Barely breathing it out, her faint but firm “for you, now go” gave them a jolt.

 Her chest yielded a deep sigh that came from a happy past as the coveted vouchers slid from her palm, then her fingers.
-Heartbreaking joy planted itself in her breast as they turned away with her slight push that cut her own heart into pieces.
+Heartbreaking joy planted itself in her breast as the girls turned away with her slight push that cut her own heart into pieces.
 She tilted her dark hat brim lower and crouched slightly.
 The desire to call them back tore at her resolve.

 Violet had gently brushed her hands against theirs and purposefully vanished into the odd mass of humanity.
-She could not, would not fetter them with her identity but, oh, how many questions she wanted to ask!
-What did they know of their parents, cousins?
+She could not, would not fetter them with her identity but, oh, oh!, how many questions she wanted to ask!
+What did they know of their parents and cousins?!

 Now 19 and 21, Arabella and Belinda’s gasping eyes had gone down quickly when she shook her head ever so slightly, warning them to be careful.
 Her staunch composure helped the girls collect their thoughts and gave them needed courage.

 A strange ache formed in her throat.
 Growing up safe from fear of the storm her parents saw coming, she saw their care through eyes of the kind love that is often replaced with emotion.

-The smell of her mother’s peonies wafted through the memory of how they systematically taught their children to be wary and to take care of themselves so they could care for others.
+The smell of her mother’s peonies wafted through the memory of how they systematically taught their children to be wary and take care of themselves so they could care for others.
 Her father and mother told their children to teach their children.

 It was an incredible comfort to know that skills learned on the quiet farm beside the beautiful woods filled hills long ago could serve them so well even under this swell of oppression.
 She might never see her girls again, but they too had unbelievably come this far.